 Nikka

 Nikka Whisky founder Masataka Taketsuru was widely recognised as the ‘Father of Japanese whisky’.
-The son of a sake brewing family, Mastataka arrived in Scotland in 1918, with the aim of learning to produce whisky.
+The son of a sake brewing family, Masataka arrived in Scotland in 1918, with the aim of learning to produce whisky.
 When he returned to Japan a few years later – along with his Scottish wife Rita – he oversaw and launched the construction of Suntory’s Yamazaki: Japan’s first whisky distillery.

-When Mastataka's contract with Suntory ended in 1934, Rita inspired him to build his very own distillery on the island of Hokkaido in the coastal town of Yoichi: a cold, austere location similar to Scotland that could remain true to traditional Scottish methods of whisky production .
+When Masataka's contract with Suntory ended in 1934, Rita inspired him to build his very own distillery on the island of Hokkaido in the coastal town of Yoichi: a cold, austere location similar to Scotland that could remain true to traditional Scottish methods of whisky production .
 Commercial success led him to build a second distillery, Miyagikyo , in the north of Japan’s Honshu island.

 After a Yoichi bottling was awarded the title of “Best of the Best” in a blind tasting organised by Whisky Magazine in 2001 (the first time a non-Scottish whisky received the honour), international recognition for the quality of Japanese whisky has elevated Nikka to its status as the producer of some of world's most sought-after spirits.